-- (1) Represents threshold, target and stretch performance goal achievement payout levels under the Company's annual cash incentive plan for 2007 performance based on the salary actually paid to each named executive officer in 2007.
-See the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above for the amount actually paid to each named executive officer for 2007 performance under the Company's annual cash incentive plan.
-See "Compensation Discussion and Analysis Compensation Programs for 2007" above for additional information regarding the annual cash incentive plan. - (2) On February 7, 2007, each of the named executive officers was granted options to purchase the Company's common stock.
-The options vest in equal installments on the first, second, third and fourth anniversaries of the grant date.
-The exercise price per share was equal to the closing sales price of the common stock on the date immediately preceding the date of grant. - (3) This column represents the SFAS 123R values of the stock option awards granted.
-See Note 11 to our consolidated financial statements for the three years ended December 31, 2007, included in our Annual Report on Form 10-K for the year ended December 31, 2007, filed with the Securities and Exchange Commission on February 28, 2008, for the assumptions made in determining SFAS 123R values.
+(1) Represents threshold, target and stretch performance goal achievement payout levels under the Company's annual cash incentive plan for 2008 performance based on the salary actually paid to each named executive officer in 2008.
+See the "Non-Equity Incentive Plan Compensation" column of the 2008 Summary Compensation Table above for the amount actually paid to each named executive officer for performance under the Company's annual cash incentive plan.
+See "Compensation Discussion and Analysis - Compensation Programs for 2008" above for additional information regarding the annual cash incentive plan.
+In connection with her resignation, Ms. Buffington did not receive any cash incentive compensation for 2008.

+- (2) On February 4, 2008, each of the named executive officers was granted performance-based restricted stock unit awards.
+All or a designated portion of the restricted stock units will vest on the fourth anniversary of the date of grant provided that certain performance criteria established by the Company's Human Resources Committee have been met.
+See "Compensation Discussion and Analysis Compensation Programs for 2008" above for additional information regarding these restricted stock unit awards.
+In connection with her resignation, Ms. Buffington forfeited all but 3,750 of the restricted stock units awarded to her. - (3) On February 4, 2008, each of the named executive officers was granted options to purchase the Company's common stock.
+The options vest in three equal installments beginning on the second anniversary of the grant date.
+The exercise price per share was set by the Company's Human Resources Committee at an exercise price higher than the closing sales price of the common stock.
+See "Compensation Discussion and Analysis Compensation Programs for 2008" above for additional information regarding this stock option grant.
+In connection with her resignation, Ms. Buffington forfeited these options. - (4) This column represents the SFAS 123R values of the restricted stock unit and stock option awards granted.
+See Note 11 to our consolidated financial statements for the three years ended December 31, 2008, included in our Annual Report on Form 10-K for the year ended December 31, 2008, filed with the Securities and Exchange Commission on March 2, 2009, for the assumptions made in determining SFAS 123R values.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END DECEMBER 31, 2007
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END DECEMBER 31, 2008